Effervescent808/Password-Manager/README.md

 # Password Manager
+**A terminal application password manager built on Python and SQLite**
 ---
 ## Install
-1. Copy the file to anywhere on your filesystem
+1. Copy the python script "passMngrV2" to anywhere on your filesystem
-2. Change the filepath for the database file to current directory /encryptPass.db
+2. Change the filepath for the database file to current directory + /{nameOfDataBase}.db
 3. Make the file executable
 ---
 ## Usage